GSS-Cogs/family-homelessness/datasets/SG-Housing-Options-PREVENT1-Statistics-in-Scotland/spec.md

 **End dataset 2 structure
 Period, Reasons for approaching homelessness services, Activity type, Housing Option activity type, Measure type, Unit, Value**

+**Dataset 1 - Tables 1, 2, 3, 7, 8, 9, 10 can be joined as one cube using ONS Geography code with name - SG Housing Options Prevent1 Statistics in Scotland by location
+Dataset 2 - Table 4, 5, 6 can be joined by Period as one cube with name SG Housing Options Prevent1 Statistics in Scotland by Period**

 <br />

 **Sheet: Table 1 - Approaches**